Technology

 2. Which is better for customer support - generative AI vs conversational AI?

 For most customer support jobs, conversational AI works better.
 It can handle common questions, give updates, and help users without delay.
 It's fast, smooth, and easy to train.
-If you want to automate support at scale, go with the best conversational AI that fits your industry.
+If you want to automate support at scale, go with the most appropriate conversational AI that fits your industry.
+3. Can I use conversational AI and generative AI together in one product?

 Yes, and many businesses are doing that now.
-For example, conversational AI in insurance can chat with customers, while generative AI can write claim summaries or custom messages.
+For example, conversational AI can chat with customers, while generative AI can write claim summaries or custom messages.
 Using both helps you offer better replies and smarter content in one experience.

 4. How is conversational AI used in healthcare and other sensitive fields?